 On the other hand, the most successful RPNs tend to cultivate soft skills such as active listening, patience, and adaptability.

-Emotional intelligence, in particular, is expected to grow in importance as the healthcare industry continues to implement more technology.
+Emotional intelligence, in particular, is expected to grow in importance, especially when applying RExPN exam tips in real-world clinical scenarios.
 As such, the profession will continue to require greater self-directed learning and professional development from nurses.

-To become a Registered Practical Nurse (RPN) in Canada, you have to finish all the steps in a training process, which includes a complete training program that operates under the law, the meeting of training law requirements, as well as the proving of training law requirements.
+To become a Registered Practical Nurse (RPN) in Canada, you have to finish all the steps in a training process, which includes a complete training program that operates under the law, meeting the training law requirements, as well as proving compliance with the training law requirements.

 Step 1: Complete High School Requirements